jandrozdz/jandrozdz/README.md

 ## About Me

 Hey!
-I'm am amateur photographer and experienced software developer, i like:
+I'm an amateur photographer and experienced software developer, i like:

 - **Reverse Engineering** & **Hardware modding**
 - **Game Development**